-Wireless...undoubtedly the most misunderstood technology in networking today.
-For those familiar with the
+Wireless.....undoubtedly the most misunderstood technology in networking today.
+For those familiar

 technology, you'll find a few pages here that explain things like Standard packet header information, path loss